 Too hard?
 Increase leg height over time.
 After a few workouts, you’ll be able to raise it higher.

 Practice this move to make standing easier.
 Place two pillows on a chair.
 Sit on top, with your back straight, feet flat on the floor (see left photo).
 Use your leg muscles to slowly and smoothly stand up tall.
 Then lower again to sit.
 Be sure your bent knees don’t move ahead of your toes.
 Try with your arms crossed or loose at your sides.

 Too tough to do?
 Add pillows.
 Or use a chair with armrests and help push up with your arms.

 One Leg Balance

-Other exercises that are easy on the knees: biking, swimming, and water aerobics.
+Other exercises that are easy on the knees include biking, swimming, and water aerobics.
 Water exercise takes weight off painful joints.
-Many community and hospital wellness centers, YMCAs, and pools offer classes for people with arthritis.
+Many community and hospital wellness centers, gyms, and pools offer classes for people with arthritis.

 How Much Exercise?

 Thirty minutes a day is a good goal.
 Start small, like with 10 minutes every other day.
 If you don't have pain, exercise more to meet the goal.

 Some mild muscle soreness is normal at first.
 It's OK to work through it.
 Check with your doctor if you want to try over-the-counter pain relievers like acetaminophen, ibuprofen, or naproxen to ease the soreness.
 Ice can also help.
 Don't ignore pain in your joints, though.
 Let your doctor know if you have any.